 Important Tests and Risks

 Plaquenil is considered to be pretty safe, but it can rarely damage the eyes.
-Patients who take Plaquenil should have their eyes checked by an eye doctor at least once a year to make sure the medication isn’t affecting the retina at the back of each eye.
+Patients that take Plaquenil should have their eyes checked by an eye doctor at least once a year to make sure the medication isn’t affecting the retina at the back of each eye.

 How Plaquenil Works